Aveshnee/MNIST-Classification/README.md

 ## MNIST-Classification
-Classification using the MNIST and applying Logistic Regression &amp; Decision Trees to get to the best accuracy
+Classification using MNIST handwritten dataset, applying Logistic Regression &amp; Decision Trees to get to the best accuracy, F1 scores and classification report.

 # MNIST Logistic Regression & Decision Trees
 The MNIST database of handwritten digits has a training set of 60,000 examples, and a test set of 10,000 examples.
 It is a subset of a larger set available from NIST.
 The digits have been size-normalized and centered in a fixed-size image.